What is a gastrointestinal carcinoid tumor?

 Neuroendocrine cells help control the release of digestive juices and how fast food moves in the GI tract.
 They may also help control the growth of other types of digestive system cells.

-Neuroendocrine tumors are growths that look benign but that might possibly spread to other parts of the body.
+Neuroendocrine tumors are growths that look benign but can possibly spread to other parts of the body.
 Neuroendocrine cancers are abnormal growths of neuroendocrine cells which can spread to other parts of the body.

 Neuroendocrine tumors of the pancreas

 Neuroendocrine tumors in the pancreas are known as islet cell carcinomas or pancreatic neuroendocrine tumors.
 Islet cell tumors are not the same as carcinoid tumors.
 They have a different prognosis (course of disease and outlook) and respond differently to treatment.
-These tumors are not discussed further in this document.
-For more information about pancreatic neuroendocrine tumors, please see our document, Pancreatic Cancer.
+Neuroendocrine tumors of the pancreas are not covered here, but you can find more information in Pancreatic Cancer.

-Carcinoid is the term used to describe well to moderately differentiated neuroendocrine tumors in the stomach, intestine, appendix, rectum, and lung.
-This document does not discuss carcinoid tumors that start in the lungs.
-For more information about these tumors, please see our document, Lung Carcinoid Tumor.
+Carcinoid is the term used to describe well to moderately-differentiated neuroendocrine tumors in the stomach, intestine, appendix, rectum, and lung.
+Carcinoid tumors that start in the lungs are not covered here, but you can find more information in Lung Carcinoid Tumor.